the-teachingRSE-project/competencies/competencies.md

 #### RSE Competencies Toolkit

-The RSE Competencies Toolkit [@RSECompetenciesToolkit2023] is a community project that developed out of a hackday activity at the 2023 edition of the annual Software Sustainability Institute Collaborations Workshop [@SSICW23].
+The RSE Competencies Toolkit [@RSECompetenciesToolkit2023] is a community project that developed out of a hack day activity at the 2023 edition of the annual Software Sustainability Institute Collaborations Workshop [@SSICW23].
 The toolkit provides a web application that aims to support technical professionals in understanding how to develop their skills.
 It enables them to build a profile